rodriguegir/rodriguegir.github.io/_pages/about.md

 I am a Research Analyst in the European Department at the International Monetary Fund and an MSc graduate in Finance and Economics from the London School of Economics.
-I previously trained at Université Paris-Dauphine (Magistère Banque-Finance-Assurance), with an exchange year at Brandeis University.
+I previously graduated from Université Paris-Dauphine (MSc in Finance and BSc in Applied Economics), with an exchange semester at Brandeis University.

 My research interests lie in macro-finance and sovereign debt sustainability, with a particular focus on the role of domestic savings in debt dynamics.